-An adjoining space to the Papal museum, the four Raphael rooms serve as a grand entrance to the Vatican.
+An adjoining space to the Papal museum, the four Raphael rooms serve as a grand entrance to the Vatican and depict the beautiful Vatican museums artwork.
 This place is known for the frescoes by Michelangelo and Raphael.
 Stands overlooking the Belvedere courtyard, these extraordinary rooms showcases the four brilliant stanza; Sala di Costantino, Stanza di Eliodoro, Stanza della Segnatura and Stanza dell’Incendio del Borgo.

 3. Gregorian Egyptian Museum